-The purpose of the City of Frisco Public Art Program is:
+The Goals of the City of Frisco Public Art Program are:

-In 2002, the Frisco City Council passed an ordinance establishing Frisco's Public Art Program.
-Frisco's Ordinance calls for a percentage of Capital Project Funds to be used to commission public art.
-Known as Percent for Art, this tool is already used by cities, states and public agencies across the country.
+Frisco’s City Council passed an Ordinance establishing the Public Art Program in 2002.
+The Ordinance calls for a percentage of Capital Project Funds to be used to commission public art.
+Known as Percent for Art, this mechanism is used by public agencies across the country.

-Appointed by the City Council, a citizen Public Art Board oversees the implementation of the Public Art Program.
+A citizen Public Art Board appointed by the City Council advises staff on the implementation of the Public Art Program